robzor92/incubator-livy/README.md

 mitigate the gaps between different Spark versions, also Livy package itself does not contain a Spark distribution, so it will work with any supported version of Spark (Spark 1.6+) without needing to rebuild against specific version of Spark.

+### Troubleshoot
+Hops build of Livy has been tested on Ubuntu 16.04 LTS.
+The following issues were encountered and were solved:

+- **R** installation needed to run tests for `repl`.
+Was fixed by following this [guide](https://www.digitalocean.com/community/tutorials/how-to-install-r-on-ubuntu-16-04-2)
+- **gssapi error**: Solved with `sudo apt-get install libkrb5-dev`
+- Error while testing **python-api**: Solved by doing `pip install --upgrade setuptools`